 The latest Public Annual Asbestos Notification noted asbestos floor tiles were removed at Dye Elementary and Rankin Elementary.
 Asbestos products were also removed at C-A High School, C-A Middle School and Randels Elementary.
 All abatement was done in compliance with asbestos regulations.

 The Office of the Special Inspector General for the Troubled Asset Relief Program (SIGTARP) has raised concerns about asbestos removal in Michigan.
 The Genesee County Land Bank Asbestos Removal Program operating in Flint, MI, was of particular concern.
 The program was involved with school demolitions, including the demolition of Clark Elementary in 2014.

 SIGTARP is a federal law enforcement agency.
 The agency monitors financial institution crime, fraud, waste and abuse related to the Troubled Asset Relief Program (TARP).

 There are many other schools, buildings and worksites in Flint proven to contain asbestos.
-One of the larger examples is General Motors.
-The well-known company was founded in Flint, giving the city the nickname “Vehicle City.”
-It later established locations across the United States.
+One example is General Motors.
+The automotive company was founded in Flint and used asbestos materials.

-The automotive industry frequently used asbestos.
-Asbestos could be found in brake pads, clutch linings, fume hoods and other parts subject to friction and high heat.
-As a result, Flint General Motors employees could have been exposed to asbestos.
+The automotive industry frequently used asbestos in brake pads, clutch linings, fume hoods and other parts.
+As a result, Flint General Motors employees experienced asbestos exposure.

 - A.C.
 Powerhouse